5 ton AC unit is one of the biggest that can be powered by a generator.

 A 5 ton AC unit generates an outstanding 60,000 BTU of cooling power.
 This is enough to cool down up to 3000 square feet home.

-Where it gets tricky is when we try to determine the size of a generator that can run a 5 ton AC unit.
+It gets tricky when we try to determine the size of a generator that can run a 5 ton AC unit.

 The key thing is to figure out the overall wattage of such a big air conditioner.
 Here are 3 simple ways you can do that: